FRAUD ACT 2006

 There had been a long history of this local authority and institutional discrimination, where certain officers and members should have declared an interest.
 The Register of Interests records no such interests being recorded.
 The question was asked in late January 2021, and replies are awaited.

 POISONING WATER SUPPLIES - The well adjacent to the proposed development site will suffer contamination if this development proceeds.
 It is alleged that Latimer, Clarion and Wealden District Council have not taken suitable precautions to preserve this valuable asset for the occupiers of the old generating buildings.
 The question as to hydrocarbon and pesticide removal was asked by letter in later January of 2021.
 If no reply is received, this could lead to a Judicial Review.

 RIGHTS OF WAY - It is alleged that the local authority and the developers have failed to take account of a right of way from this entrance to the old generating buildings in the background.
 The electricity generating buildings date from C. 1900.
 It is claimed that the development of this field is sure to contaminate Lime Well, the only working well in the village, for which peaceful enjoyment should be preserved.
-Anyone purchasing a house within 100 yards of the well, is sure to be prosecuted by the Environment Agency under the Groundwater Regulations, should they use pesticides or leak oils onto the ground.
+Anyone purchasing a house within 100 yards of the well, is sure to be prosecuted by the Environment Agency under the Groundwater Regulations, should they use pesticides or leak oils onto/into the ground.